reactive-python/reactpy/docs/source/developer-workflow.rst

 Developer Workflow
 ==================

-This project uses the `GitHub Flow`_ for collaboration and consists of Python code and Javascript code.
+This project uses the `GitHub Flow`_ for collaboration and consists primarilly of Python code and Javascript code.
 A variety of tools are used to aid in its development.
-Below is a short list of the tools which will be most commonly referenced in the sections to follow:
+Below is a short list of the tools which will be most commonly referenced in the sections to
+follow:

 .. list-table::
     :header-rows: 1